IAnalyzeGenomes/CallVars/README.md

 CallVars now perform indexing discussed in step 3 using samtools.

-### 6) Base quality score recalibration using GATK BaseRecalibrator and ApplyBQSR

-CallVars uses GATK BaseRecalibrator and ApplyBQSR to perform Base Quality Score Recalibration (BQSR).
-Every base sequenced by machine is assigned a base quality score.
-These scores play an important role in variant detection.
-Unfortunately, the scores produced by the machines are subject to various sources of systematic (non-random) technical error.
-Some of these errors are due to the physics or the chemistry of how the sequencing reaction works, and some are probably due to manufacturing flaws in the equipment.

-BQSR uses a machine learning approach to model and correct systematic base scoring errors in particular regions of the genome such as homopolymer runs.
-It works in a two-pass manner, first building a model over all bases in the dataset as well as a set of known variants and writing the model to a recalibration table, as performed by GATK BaseRecalibrator.
-The second pass actually applies the learned model to correct per-base alignment quality scores to output a recalibrated BAM, as performed by GATK AppyBQSR.

-### 7) Germline variant detection using GATK HaplotypeCaller
+### 6) Germline variant detection using GATK HaplotypeCaller

 CallVars uses GATK HaplotypeCaller to call germline SNPs and indels via local de-novo assembly of haplotypes in an active region.
 In other words, whenever the program encounters a region showing signs of variation, it discards the existing mapping information and completely reassembles the reads in that region.
 This allows the HaplotypeCaller to be more accurate when calling regions that are traditionally difficult to call, for example when they contain different types of variants close to each other.
 It also makes the HaplotypeCaller much better at calling indels than position-based callers like UnifiedGenotyper.

-### 8) Somatic variant detection using GATK Mutect2

-CallVars uses GATK Mutect2 to call somatic short mutations via local assembly of haplotypes.
-Short mutations include single nucleotide (SNPs) and insertion and deletion (indels) alterations.
-The caller uses a Bayesian somatic genotyping model and uses the assembly-based machinery of HaplotypeCaller.

-### 9) Functional annotation for germline variants using GATK Funcotator
+### 7) Functional annotation for germline variants using GATK Funcotator

 CallVars uses GATK Funcotator (FUNCtional annOTATOR) to analyze given variants for their function (as retrieved from a set of data sources) and produces the analysis in a specified output file.
 This tool is a functional annotation tool that allows a user to add annotations to called variants based on a set of data sources, each with its own matching criteria.